zeroheure/odoo-seo/website_seo_breadcrumb/README.md

 # Website SEO Breadcrumb

-Odoo build breadcrumbs using Bootstrap html.
+Odoo build breadcrumbs as a Bootstrap component.
 It miss structured datas.

-Here we build breadcrumb using structured datas as recommended by Google, and heading tags (<h6>) for better SEO.
+This module build breadcrumb with Heading tag (&lt;h6&gt;) to give more importance to its keywords.

+Additionaly, elements are structured with schema.org microdatas as recommended by Google.
+This will improve search result pages (SERP).

 ## Contributors